 You can restart the Remote Supervisor Adapter.
 However, you will lose your configured connections and data if you do so.
-For more information on restoring defaults, see "Restoring or restarting ASM" on page 36.
+For more information on restoring defaults, see "Restoring ASM" on page 39 or "Restarting ASM" on page 39.

 Remote control